jundalisay/sp/content/en/research/darwin/origin/chapter-04j.md

-Now let us see how this principle of great benefit being derived from divergence of character, combined with the principles of natural selection and of extinction, will tend to act.
+How does this principle of benefit from divergence of character go with the principles of natural selection and of extinction?

 Let A to L represent the species of a genus large in its own country.

-These species are supposed to resemble each other in unequal degrees, as is so generally the case in nature, and as is represented in the diagram by the letters standing at unequal distances.
+These species resemble each other in unequal degrees.

+As is so generally the case in nature, and as is represented in the diagram by the letters standing at unequal distances.

 A large genus, because we have seen in the second chapter, that on an average more of the species of large genera vary than of small genera; and the varying species of the large genera present a greater number of varieties.

 We have, also, seen that the species, which are the commonest and the most widely-diffused, vary more than rare species with restricted ranges.
 Let (A) be a common, widely-diffused, and varying species, belonging to a genus large in its own country.

 The little fan of diverging dotted lines of unequal lengths proceeding from (A), may represent its varying offspring.

 The variations are supposed to be extremely slight, but of the most diversified nature; they are not supposed all to appear simultaneously, but often after long intervals of time; nor are they all supposed to endure forequal periods.
 Only those variations which are in some way profitable will be preserved or naturally selected.

 Here the importance of the principle of benefit being derived from divergence of character comes in; for this will generally lead to the most different or divergent variations (represented by the outer dotted lines) being preserved and accumulated by natural selection.